 The School of Business and Public Administration maintains 3 computer laboratories for teaching and student use.
-The School of Education, Curriculum Resource Center includes computers for teacher training, and the College of

-Natural of Applied Sciences maintains computer laboratories for mathematics and science courses.
+The School of Education, Curriculum Resource Center includes computers for teacher training, and the College of Natural and Applied Sciences maintains computer laboratories for mathematics and science courses.
 Other computer labs for student use are located around the campus.
 Please contact your dean or the Computer Center for further information.

-I. LEARNING RESOURCES
+I. LEARNING RESOURCES (ROBERT F. KENNEDY MEMORIAL LIBRARY)